This is a common question we ask our clients before we begin outbound sales, to give us a reasonably good idea of what to expect in the coming months.

 - A lead generated through cold email outreach takes closes in about 3-4 months.

-- A lead generated by attending an event takes about 1-2 months to close.
+- A lead generated by attending an event in a bid to validate their market validation takes about 1-2 months to close.

 These timelines double if the prospect is in a different country.

-In our experience, the average sales cycle has never been less than 4.5 months, irrespective of whether it is a product or service.
+In our experience, the average sales cycle has never been less than 4.5 months when aiming for market fit, irrespective of whether it is a product or service.
 Shorter or longer sales cycles are usually seen based on the cost of the product/service, apart from the factors mentioned in the above paragraph.

 Setting up a good sales process and improving it begins with understanding where we are today.

-I hope this post helps to accurately gauge your as-is scenario.
+I hope this post helps in accurately projecting your sales cycle timeline and to gauge your as-is scenario.
 Feel free to write to me if you have any questions.